My College:

 The Summer Before College: Work, Save, Plan

-Now that you’ve discussed how much they may need each semester, you can help them set a goal for their summer earnings.
-Some students have already been working and/or saving gift money and have built up robust bank accounts by the time they graduate from high school.
+Now that you've discussed how much they may need each semester, you can help them set a goal for their summer earnings.
+Some students have already been working and/or saving gift money and have built up robust bank accounts by the time they graduate high school.
 Others are just getting started.
 A summer job should allow them to add $2,000–$3,000 or more.

-As your student evaluates what’s in their savings/checking accounts, you can talk about the advantages of maintaining a level of savings throughout college.
-It’s a good idea for them to always have a cushion in case of an unexpected expense and also aim to graduate with a healthy balance in the account.
+As your student evaluates what's in their savings/checking accounts, you can talk about the advantages of maintaining a level of savings throughout college.
+It's a good idea for them always to have a cushion in case of an unexpected expense and aim to graduate with a healthy balance in the account.

-Winter break and spring break can be good opportunities for your student to earn money in a short-term position or by picking up extra shifts at their on- or off-campus part-time job.
+Winter and spring break can be good opportunities for your student to earn money in a short-term position or by picking up extra shifts at their on- or off-campus part-time job.

 Allowances and Parental Supervision of Spending

-Cathy recommends a student checking account linked to the parent’s account.
-“They use their ATM card as needed but you can see EVERYTHING they spend $$ on.”
-Her daughter receives a $200/month allowance which is easy to set up as an automatic transfer; they can both view her spending habits and increase the allowance if needed for legitimate expenditures “or cut back if she’s eating too much fast food.”
+Cathy recommends a student checking account linked to the parent's account.
+"They use their ATM card as needed, but you can see EVERYTHING they spend $$ on."
+Her daughter receives a $200/month allowance which is easy to set up as an automatic transfer; they can both view her spending habits and increase the allowance if needed for legitimate expenditures "or cut back if she's eating too much fast food."

-Scott had a similar approach: “I deposited a monthly allowance directly into my daughter’s bank account and that money was hers to spend or save.
-We decided on an amount before she started school and reviewed it after her first semester and first year, agreeing on any changes.”
+Scott had a similar approach: "I deposited a monthly allowance directly into my daughter's bank account, and that money was hers to spend or save.
+We decided on an amount before she started school and reviewed it after her first semester and first year, agreeing on any changes."

 Some parents help their students budget by taking charge of the student’s own earnings and then doling it out in monthly installments as an allowance.
 Others put their students on their own credit card accounts — again, they can see the charges and talk about it.